jgogstad/burrito-book-addendum/README.md

 ```

 Both `initializeCounters` and `setupDatabase` obviously have side effects.
 The implementations of these methods typically run as far as they can get without side effects, and then they wrap the remainder in `IO` so that the execution is deferred.
-This is how we turn functions with side effects into pure functions; it might seem like cheating, but there are benefits to this.
+This is how we turn functions with side effects into pure functions.
+In the example above we use `mapN` to combine them, this communicates that the side effects are independent, more about _applicative and monadic composition_ later on.

-For example, in the example above, since `setupDatabase` is lazivly evaluated, we can define generic methods for error handling, retries, timeouts, cirtuit breakers, logging etc. and compose them with the value held in `val database`.
-We can then focus `setupDatabase` on _only_ that, setting up the database.
-If it was eagerly evaluated, we'd have to mix all of the generic functionalities just mentioned with the domain logic of setting up the database.
-Laziness thus gives us increased modularity and reuse, as well as better separation of concerns.
+Apart from being explicit about what side effects are dependent and not, here are some other things we can model with cats-effect and `IO`:

+* Declarative and easy-to-reason about concurrency and parallelism
+* Resource safety across concurrent and parallel boundaries
+* Primitivies that lets us easily build combinators like circuit breakers, timeouts, retry logic etc.
+* Green threads, also known as fibers

+By treating side-effects as values we get increased modularity and reuse, better separation of concerns and easier to reason about programs, particularly in the case of concurrency and parallelism.

+The [official documentation](https://typelevel.org/cats-effect/datatypes/io.html) to the IO monad is pretty good (and long).
+It demonstrates how to build retries, timeouts and many more combinators with the IO monad.
+You will get far by just remembering that `IO[A]` is a lazily computed `A` though, accompanied by a side-effect.

+#### A short note on Monads in general

-Functional programs is constructed by dividing up execution paths with lazy evaluation, and then gluing them together with `map`, `flatMap` and friends.
+Functional programs are constructed by dividing up execution paths with lazy evaluation, and then gluing them together with `map`, `flatMap` and friends.
 This is the reason `IO` and `Monad` is A Big Thing™.
 It's not that they are advanced interfaces per se—they're not—it's just that they are the interfaces that captures laziness (`IO.apply`) and glue (`Monad.{flatMap, map, …}`).

-We'll leave the IO monad at that.
-If you're not entirely sold by the laziness argument, I encourage you to have a look at John Hughes' paper "Why functional programming matteres".
-You will also hopefully appreciate the power of laziness and pure functions as you go through the Practival FP in Scala book.
-Finally, the [official documentation](https://typelevel.org/cats-effect/datatypes/io.html) to the IO monad is pretty good (and long).
-It demonstrates how to build retries, timeouts and many more combinators with the IO monad.
-You will get far by just remembering that `IO[A]` is a lazily computed `A` though.

-#### A short note on Monads in general

 Monads are commonly defined with an interface containing two methods